Celebrate Like a Local: Nevada Day Weekend in Carson City

 Your epic guide to enjoying Nevada Day

 Live like a local for a weekend or a day!
 We’ve got the inside scoop on all of the events taking place in Carson City for Nevada Day Weekend.
+These are just some highlight events, see the full event schedule HERE.

 Eat a pancake breakfast at the Governor’s Mansion